-While it would certainly be nice if suicide could be fully preventable, I have strong doubts as to whether this is actually realistic.
+While it would certainly be nice if suicide could be fully preventable, I have strong doubts as to whether it’s actually realistic.
 I’m also concerned that saying suicide is 100% preventable suggests that when there is a completed suicide, or even a suicide attempt, somebody has dropped the ball and failed to prevent it.
 And I just don’t think it’s that simple.

 In a world where scarcity of resources is the norm in healthcare, there are always going to be limitations on what treatment is available and how soon it will be available.
 As long as people are being discharged from emergency departments because they’re not suicidal enough, suicide will never be fully preventable.

 There are often financial costs associated with mental health treatment, and these can stand in the way of people accessing the treatment that would be most appropriate for them.
-If people can afford effective treatment, all that’s left is stopgap bandaid solutions.
+If people can’t afford effective treatment, all that’s left is stopgap bandaid solutions.

 There’s also the matter of how palatable treatment options are.
 I doubt I’m alone in wanting to avoid hospitalization at almost any cost.
-For people who are extremely ill, crisis lines are likely not going to do all that much; really sick people people need inpatient treatment.
+For people who are extremely ill, crisis lines are likely not going to do all that much; really sick people need inpatient treatment.
 If inpatient treatment is a hellish experience, people are unlikely to seek it out voluntarily.
 And unfortunately, there are all too many horror stories of inpatient experiences from hell.

 Also, treatments also take time.
 Antidepressants take weeks to start to work.
-For people with borderline personality disorder, dialectical behavior therapy (DBT) is the treatment of choice.
+For people with borderline personality disorder, dialectical behaviour therapy (DBT) is the treatment of choice.
 Even once someone has made it through the often lengthy waiting period and gotten into treatment, there’s no quick fix; DBT programs can take six months to a year to work through.

 I’ve personally had multiple suicide attempts.
 The first two came before I got my depression diagnosis, and I thought I should be able to handle things myself.
-Since then, though, I think the only thing that would have really made a difference was if better treatment available.
+Since then, though, I think the only thing that would have really made a difference was if better treatment was available.
 Not as in access, but the treatment itself.
 My illness has always been difficult to treat, and all the suicide prevention campaigns in the world aren’t going to change that.

 So, do I think suicide will ever be entirely preventable?
 Sadly, no. What I think is important, though, is that suicide prevention campaigns target the multiple factors that play a role in suicide rather than focusing solely on awareness.
 We also need to ensure that better options are available so that no one feels that suicide is the only choice.

 Do you think suicide is preventable?